-Reporters should report as many of the following details as possible and leave cells blank only where specified.
-All values within Form AS should be reported as accurately as possible and reporters
+Reporters should report as many of the following details as possible and leave no cells blank unless specified otherwise.
+If information is not available the code reported should be 'other' where this option exists.
+All values within Form AS should be reported as accurately as possible and reporters should refrain from rounding.
+All monetary values should be reported in full, in the currency in which the security is denominated.